gren-lang/registry/README.md

 ## Open Questions

 * [ ] Refresh tokens?
-* [ ] Prevent spamming endpoints? (e.g. bot POSTing to /users to flood the system)
+* [ ] Prevent spamming endpoints? (e.g. bots flooding system with spam users or publishing identities)

 ## User Authentication

-Two tables: users and logins.
+Goals:

+- Create and authenticate users from CLI on the command line.
+- Verify user identity using email.

+Auth flow:

-- CLI posts to `users/` with email.
-Server creates user if not exists, creates new login row with new nonce and validation tokens.
-Mails link with validation token, and returns link with nonce.
+- CLI posts to the server, server emails validation link and returns a fetch link.
-- User clicks validation link from email.
-Server sets `validated = now` where validation token matches.
+- User follows email validation link to get a validation code.
-- CLI pings nonce link.
-Server looks for login row with matching nonce, `validated < timeout`, and `authToken = null`.
-If found, create and set `authToken` (invalidating the nonce), and return it.
+- User enters validation code on the CLI, where it was prompting/waiting for it.
+- CLI posts to the fetch link with the validation code.
+- Server creates and returns a session token.
-- CLI caches auth token on file system to use in other requests.
+- CLI saves token on disk to use for authenticated requests.

-Will need a way to cleanup the logins table.
-This could be part of each initial login post to `users/` or some recurring job.
+Benefits:

+- Not saving or requiring passwords.
+- CLI auth tightly coupled to email validation.
+    - Can't get session token without fetch token/link from the cli initiation and the validation code.
+    - Can't get the validation code without validation token/link from the email.
+- CLI auth loosely coupled to where you check your email.